Mexico Travel Guide › Acapulco

 It’s possible to drive to Acapulco, but not recommended.
 Driving down from the US border is relatively straightforward, but the journey is relatively long and passes through some of the country’s drug hotspots – driving at night is definitely a bad idea.
-You’ll also need a Mexican “Temporary Importation of Vehicle Permit”.
+A Mexican “Temporary Importation of Vehicle Permit” is needed.
 Acapulco is about 825 miles (1327 km) from Brownsville in Texas (at least 18 hours non-stop), almost 1600 miles (2575 km) from Nogales (Arizona), and almost 2000 miles (3219 km) from San Diego.

 Do I need a car in Acapulco?

-No, you do not need a car in Acapulco.
+A car is not needed in Acapulco.
 Driving in the city can be a nightmare (it’s often very congested, signage is poor and road layout is confusing), and it’s relatively easy and cheap to get around by bus or taxi.
 It can be useful to have a vehicle to explore the coastline beyond the city – to Barra Vieja and Pie de la Cuesta for example – but these are also well-served by public buses.
 Driving rental cars is not a great idea as these are sometimes targeted by thieves, and getting into even a minor road accident can result in protracted encounters with non-English speaking police.

 How do I get around Acapulco without a vehicle?

-You can explore the old town of Acapulco on foot, but to go any further, you’ll need to take taxis or buses.
+It’s easy to explore the old town of Acapulco on foot, but to go any further, taxis or buses are needed.
 Hundreds of buses zip up and down the “Costera”, the main road that runs along Acapulco Bay, and on to Playa Caleta; note that traffic is often very congested, and it can take an hour to travel the length of the bay.
 Most buses should be less than 10 pesos.

-Taxis are also plentiful in Acapulco; it’s important to fix the price before you get in.
-Most taxis operate on a zone system; your hotel should have the current rates.
+Taxis are also plentiful in Acapulco; it’s important to fix the price before getting in.
+Most taxis operate on a zone system; hotels should have the current rates.
 All trips within the center, for example, should cost the same; trips into the next “zone” will be more.
 “Colectivo” taxis that can share passengers offer the cheapest rates (from just 25 pesos), but trips in private taxis start at around 100 pesos.

 When is the best time to go to Acapulco?